 Above: The inflorescence and upper stem section.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

 Below: The petal arrangement is different from most mints.
 What would normally be a two lobed upper lip appears here as two upright petals with tips touching and with the 4 stamens and style rising between and above them.
 The lower lip has one large forward projecting lobe and two smaller lobes held vertically.

 Below: The opposite leaves are broadly lanceolate with toothed edges, tapering to a pointed tip and rounding at the base to short stalk.
 The vein pattern is reticulated and deeply etched.

-More on names: Two varieties are recognized in Minnesota, Teucrium canadense L. var. occidentale known as Western germander and T. canadense L. var. occidentale, known as Canada Germander.
+More on names: Two varieties are recognized in Minnesota, Teucrium canadense L. var. occidentale known as Western germander and T. canadense L. var. canadense, known as Canada Germander.
 The Minnesota DNR does not specify which counties have distributions of which.
-The differences are slight: var. occidentale has fine hair on the calyx and bracts and var. virginicum does not.
+The differences are slight: var. occidentale has fine hair on the calyx and bracts and var. canadense does not.
 The latter variety is usually the most prevalent in our area.
-To further complicate the identification process, some references, such as USDA, now classify var. virginicum and several other varieties as synonyms of var. canadense.
+A previous variety known as var. virginicum has now been assimilated into var. canadense.
 There is little information in the literature about any medicinal or foodstuff properties for this plant, but within the same genus are such well known herbs as Thyme.